Letzbuild/LetzBuildAPI/README.md

 The parameters are:

 * pcode - The product code for which this enquiry is sent
-* fname - First name
+* firstname - First name
-* lname - Last name
+* lastname - Last name
-* org - Organization / Company
+* organisation - Organization / Company
-* mobile - mobile without the +91
+* mobilenumber - mobile without the +91
 * email
 * qty - Quantity
 * orderSpec - units for the quantity
-* sub - Subject line.
+* enquiryheading - Subject line.
 This could be a standard driven by a template
 * needDate - Date on which the product is needed.
 The date has to be sent in the yyyy-MM-dd format only
 * budget
-* loc - a locality or location
+* location - a locality or location
 * freq - frequency
 * reason
-* instr - any specific instruction
+* anyadditionalinstruction - any specific instruction

 **GET**  **http://url:port/enquiries/product/retrieve?pcode=product_code&limit=num&page=num**